objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/overview.md

 title: Overview
 ---

-# LocationContexts
+# Location Contexts

 import Mermaid from '@theme/Mermaid';

-LocationContexts are meant to describe where an event originated from in the visual UI.
+Location Contexts are meant to describe where an event originated from in the visual UI.

 <Mermaid chart={`
 	graph LR